SvensonTX/Snowfall-Point-Processing/README.md

 - Date of disdrometer data

 Pdata.mat
-- Date and data.
+- Date with particle size and speed data from the disdrometer.
 Column 7 contains a cell with a 32 x 32 double of all size and speed estimates

 # Python Scripts